unicorn-fail/dreditor/CONTRIBUTING.md

 # Contributing

-## Important notes

-As of versions after 1.2.3 (Nov 30 2013) we introduced a new source tree layout and developer workflow by using the grunt toolset.
-This meant splitting up the dreditor.js file into several parts to make better use of extentions and plugins.
-This allows us to add unit tests later on.

 ## Directory structure

-The following directories are important for patch writing:
+The following directories are important for developing and submitting pull requests:

 - `src/js` : dreditor code split into smaller parts like extensions and plugins
 - `src/less` : dreditor styling files.